David-Berghaus/ramsey/README.md

 This will:
 1. Generate a dataset of random graphs
-2. Train both the custom and MLP models
+2. Train all three models (Custom, MLP, and Ramsey GNN with Clique Attention)
 3. Evaluate their performance
 4. Visualize the results
-5. Save everything to a results directory
+5. Save everything to a structured results directory

 ### Training Individual Models